 Chan suffered serious injuries and was rushed from the scene to the hospital where he underwent brain surgery.
 As of the time of this writing, he has been unresponsive and in critical condition since.
 The police chief said he did not think impairment or recklessness had anything to do with the accident.
 Sometimes even simple driving errors can still cause major harm.

 At the Law Offices of Greg Prosmushkin, P.C., we know how dangerous motorcycle accidents can be.
-If you need a Philadelphia motorcycle accident attorney, you can call us today.
+If you need a Philadelphia Motorcycle Accident Lawyer, you can call us today.
 Our knowledgeable and experienced team will work tirelessly to secure the compensation you need for all of your accident-related expenses.

 The Devastating Injuries